 By John Cossons, Equity Release Adviser with Anstee & Co.

-This article is based on a recent equity release case that I completed.
+This article is based on a real equity release case.

 A 71-year-old client of mine had sold her property and was looking for a new house closer to her family.